nadiamariduena/python-intro-2024-privat/z_decorators.md

 **Difficult Updates:** If you decide later that you need to add special rules or checks (like making sure the value is always a string), you’ll have to change your code everywhere toy is used.
 This can be messy and error-prone.

+### Confusing for Others

+**Less Clear:** If you use toy directly, it’s not clear to other people (or even yourself) if toy is supposed to be changed directly or if there’s special logic involved.
+It’s better to use _toy to show that toy is the main public way to interact with your class.

 <br>
 <br>
 <br>